openvswitch/ovs/Documentation/howto/dpdk.rst

     $ ovs-vsctl set Open_vSwitch . other_config:hw-offload=true

-So far only partial flow offload is implemented.
-Moreover, it only works with PMD drivers have the rte_flow action "MARK + RSS" support.
+Matches and actions are programmed into HW to achieve full offload of the flow.
+If not all actions are supported, fallback to partial flow offload (offloading matches only).
+Moreover, it only works with PMD drivers that support the configured rte_flow actions.
+Partial flow offload requires support of "MARK + RSS" actions.
+Full hardware offload requires support of the actions listed below.

 The validated NICs are:

 - Mellanox (ConnectX-4, ConnectX-4 Lx, ConnectX-5)
 - Napatech (NT200B01)

-Supported protocols for hardware offload are:
+Supported protocols for hardware offload matches are:

 - L2: Ethernet, VLAN
-- L3: IPv4, IPv6
+- L3: IPv4
 - L4: TCP, UDP, SCTP, ICMP

+Supported actions for hardware offload are:

+- Output.

 Further Reading
 ---------------